International House, The University of Sydney

-International House is a residential college owned and operated by the University of Sydney.
+International House was a hall of residence owned and operated by the University of Sydney.
 Opened in 1967, the college comprised 200 undergraduate and postgraduate students from Australia and many other countries around the world.
 The more numerous groups by nationality were Australia, India, China, New Zealand, Hong Kong, and South Korea, and the countries of south-east Asia.

 Due to poor commercial viability as a result of the residence being too small for what is required to keep residence fees at a competitive level and the rising costs of maintaining a building with serious issues, the college suspended all operations in January 2021 until a building redevelopment can be completed however this has since stalled due to the University having multiple competing requirements for major investment and hence the redevelopment project is pending decisions on financing.

 History

 In 1954 the Secretary of the Overseas Student Bureau, Margaret Briggs, prepared a report on the need for an International House.
 In 1955 the SRC (Students Representative Council) agreed to take on the responsibility for the fundraising campaign for an IH.
 It was hoped that an International House would assist both Australian and overseas students with quality accommodation and an academic environment for cultural exchange.
 In 1959 the university appointed Mr W Harold Maze MBE, then deputy principal of the university, to the planning committee and he worked tirelessly to establish the House.
 His contribution was recognised in the W. H. Maze Building in 1985.

 It was the involvement of Rotary International that made International House a possibility.
 They were tasked with raising $100,000 for the Sydney IH.
 From as early as 1956 Rotary had expressed a commitment to assisting in the establishment of a residential hall for foreign students.